 The babas are cool too!
 They say you can’t trust all of them, especially those living on the streets and smoking hash mixed with nail polish paint particles.
 However, there are some really cool ones.
 They wear long orange robes, have dread locs also known as shiva jettas, smoke hashish and pray in ashrams all day.

 In my honest opinion, if you are seeking something more, something deeper and you want to eat deliciously good yet cheap food?
 Go visit Rishikesh!
+It’s literally a city where you can do yoga for hours every day for $1 and feel the hight vibes of the Himmalayas and Ganges surrounding the entire city.
 Besides, you never know what kind of magic will happen to you there.
 You may discover the hidden yogi that’s within you emerge.